pettni/academic_homepage/README.md

 * Includes node scripts for streamlined development with livereload etc.

 ## Publication list
 If the `.bib` file has entries named "Abstract" (text), "Url" (url) or "Slides" (url), the information will be appended to the publication list.
-Currently, there is support for @inproceedings, @article, @mastersthesis and @phdthesis.
+Currently, there is support for @article, @inproceedings, @mastersthesis, @phdthesis, @book, and @inbook.

 ## Installation